 Full hybrid electric vehicles: As well as using the electric motor for propulsion assist this HEV type can also rely on the motor for drive power for a limited amount of time.
-The CO2 benefit of this vehicle is 15-20% with a cost €200-250
+The CO2 benefit of this vehicle is 15-20% with a cost €200-250 per % CO2 reduction.
+Models include the Toyota Prius and the Ford C-Max

 Plug-in hybrid electric vehicles: This vehicle is the most similar to the BEV as the battery is recharged from mains and can therefore utilise the electric motor during driving for extended periods of time.
-It is still hybrid, however, as it still relies on the ICE to assist when the battery energy has depleted.
-This system has the best CO2 emission reduction of 20+% but has a higher cost of €300-500 per 1% reduction [1.3]
+It is still classed as a hybrid, however, as it relies on the ICE to assist when the battery energy has been depleted.
+This system has the best CO2 emission reduction of 20+% but has a higher cost of €300-500 per % CO2 reduction.
+[1.4] Models include the Toyota Prius Plug in Hybrid, the Cevrolet Volt and the Ford C-Max Energi

-With the varying levels of electric drivetrain required it follows that the demands of the batteries also varies, however the battery in all types of EV it must be able to cope with high rates of discharge if only for maintaining the SLI functions of the car while the ICE is off.
+With the varying levels of electric drivetrain required it follows that the demands of the batteries also varies, however, the battery in all types of EV must be able to cope with high rates of discharge if only for maintaining the SLI functions of the car while the ICE is not in use.

 Automotive battery technology within electric vehicles